king5842/ljy.github.io/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research experience spans three distinct areas, each with a specific focus: Scientific Computing, Statistical inference (Approximate Bayesian computation), and model parameter estimation, as well as stochastic algorithms..
+bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests: